anujaagarwal/AI-Powered-Process-Builder/README.md

    ```

 4. Set you environment variable before starting the application.
-You can obtain a free API key from [Financial Modeling Prep](https://site.financialmodelingprep.com/) by signing up on their website.
-Once you have your API key, store it in your project's environment variables.
 You can store environment variables under .env.local file of the project.

 Environment Variables used are:-